PyHDI/Pyverilog/pages.md

 What's Pyverilog?
 ==============================

-Pyverilog is open-source hardware design processing toolkit for Verilog HDL.
+Pyverilog is an open-source hardware design processing toolkit for Verilog HDL.
 All source codes are written in Python.

 Pyverilog includes **(1) code parser, (2) dataflow analyzer, (3) control-flow analyzer and (4) code generator**.
 You can create your own design analyzer, code translator and code generator of Verilog HDL based on this toolkit.